 It probably won’t have escaped your attention that flooding over recent years appears to be becoming more and more commonplace.
 Scientists are enjoying themselves arguing about whether this is due to global warming or not and if it is, just what role human intervention is playing in the problem.

-Interesting as that debate is, the issues for static caravan owners are rather more pragmatic.
+Interesting as that debate is, the issues for static caravan owners are rather more prosaic and pragmatic.

 - this problem is highly unlikely to vanish in the near future.